pequet/dls-submodules-commit-workflow/README.md

 # Automatically generate commit messages with AI (no push)
 dls-commit-all.sh -a

-# Automatically generate commit messages with AI and push only the parent repository to remote
+# Use AI-generated messages and push the parent repository only
 dls-commit-all.sh -a -p

+# Automatically generate commit messages with AI and push all changes
+dls-commit-all.sh -a -i -p all

 # Commit all changes of a remote repository with a custom message (no push)
 dls-commit-all.sh /path/to/my/project -m "My daily update"